rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 And at his gate was laid a poor man named Lazarus, covered with sores, ^1620

-who desired to be fed with what fell from the rich man’s table.
+who desired to be fed with what fell from the rich man's table.
 Moreover, even the dogs came and licked his sores. ^1621

-The poor man died and was carried by the angels to Abraham’s side.
+The poor man died and was carried by the angels to Abraham's side.
 The rich man also died and was buried, ^1622

 and in Hades, being in torment, he lifted up his eyes and saw Abraham far off and Lazarus at his side. ^1623

-And he called out, Father Abraham, have mercy on me, and send Lazarus to dip the end of his finger in water and cool my tongue, for I am in anguish in this flame. ^1624
+And he called out, 'Father Abraham, have mercy on me, and send Lazarus to dip the end of his finger in water and cool my tongue, for I am in anguish in this flame.' ^1624

-But Abraham said, Child, remember that you in your lifetime received your good things, and Lazarus in like manner bad things; but now he is comforted here, and you are in anguish. ^1625
+But Abraham said, 'Child, remember that you in your lifetime received your good things, and Lazarus in like manner bad things; but now he is comforted here, and you are in anguish. ^1625

-And besides all this, between us and you a great chasm has been fixed, in order that those who would pass from here to you may not be able, and none may cross from there to us. ^1626
+And besides all this, between us and you a great chasm has been fixed, in order that those who would pass from here to you may not be able, and none may cross from there to us.' ^1626

-And he said, Then I beg you, father, to send him to my father’s house — ^1627
+And he said, 'Then I beg you, father, to send him to my father's house-- ^1627

-for I have five brothers —so that he may warn them, lest they also come into this place of torment. ^1628
+for I have five brothers--so that he may warn them, lest they also come into this place of torment.' ^1628

-But Abraham said, They have Moses and the Prophets; let them hear them. ^1629
+But Abraham said, 'They have Moses and the Prophets; let them hear them.' ^1629

-And he said, No, father Abraham, but if someone goes to them from the dead, they will repent. ^1630
+And he said, 'No, father Abraham, but if someone goes to them from the dead, they will repent.' ^1630

-He said to him, If they do not hear Moses and the Prophets, neither will they be convinced if someone should rise from the dead. ^1631
+He said to him, 'If they do not hear Moses and the Prophets, neither will they be convinced if someone should rise from the dead.' ^1631

 And he said to his disciples, Temptations to sin are sure to come, but woe to the one through whom they come! ^1701